 This breathtaking monument is a monument that shows unity between all the religions that are followed in the country.
 The lotus temple resembles a lotus in its shape.
-Constructed in the 1986, the temple is made of pure white marble.
+Exists since in 1986.
+The temple is built of pure white marble.
 The serene and calm halls are open for people of all religions to pray and meditate.
 There are nine pools of water surrounding the temple, and they look enchanting during the sunset.

-It is the world’s largest Hindu temple that was built in 2005.
+It is the world’s largest Hindu temple.
+It exists since in 2005.
 The temple is 42 metres tall and has a beautiful architecture that can beat any world class monument in looks.
-There are temples, parks, museum and cultural centre in the 12 acre premises.
+There are temples, parks, museum and cultural centre in the 12-acre premises.

 India Gate –

-The pride of Indians, india gate was constructed in the 1931 to commemorate the 70,000 soldiers killed in the world war and afghan war.
-The names of each and every soldier who lost his life have been inscribed on the wall.
+The pride of Indians, India gate was constructed in 1931 to commemorate the 70,000 soldiers killed in the world war and Afghan war. each and every soldier names who lost his life have been inscribed on the wall.
 Located on the Rajpath, the gate looks pleasantly beautiful amidst the gardens during the cool evenings.

 Delhi has much more things to offer and these are just the monuments that need special mention when we discuss the city.
 The next time you go for a day tour in Delhi, make sure you pay a visit to the places.